|MORE USEFUL INFORMATION|

 Although there are a few places that are secluded enough to sunbathe nude without detection, nude beaches are illegal in Mexico.
 The best rule of thumb is to do as others are doing around you.

 If you're going to rent a car for your stay, we recommend doing so at the airport - that way you save yourself the money of the airport transfer back and forth.
 At the airport, you'll find all the major companies like Avis and Dollar.
-Click Here for the best rates - it's the site we use ourselves.
-Just type in "SJD", which is the Cabo San Lucas airport code.
+Click Here for the best rates - it's the site we use ourselves

 In San Jose del Cabo, you'll find Dollar, Europcar, Hertz, National, and Thrifty.